gawie-yssel/sales-order-process/readme.md

 # Readme

 ## Overview
-This project shows how to use the ProcessAutomation plugin by implementing a sales order business process, testing the process with automated tests, and exposing the process to a UI through a REST API.
+This project shows how to build a simple sales order business process using Linx and the ProcessAutomation plugin, testing the process with automated tests, and exposing the process to a UI through a REST API.

 ## Business process
-The sales order process looks like this:
+The sales order process:
 ![alt text](salesorder.png)

 1. A sales order is created by passing in a customer code, stock code, and amount.